drocheam/optrace/docs/source/usage/raytracer.rst

    :align: center
    :class: dark-light

-   Example of a raytracer geometry in the TraceGUI in side view
+   Example of a raytracer geometry as side view in the TraceGUI.

 **Outline**

-All objects and rays can only exist in a three-dimensional box, the *outline*.
+All objects and rays only exist in a three-dimensional box, the *outline*.
-When initializing the |Raytracer| it is passed as :python:`outline` parameter.
+It is a required parameter when initializing the |Raytracer|:

 .. testcode::

    RT = ot.Raytracer(outline=[-2, 2, -3, 3, -5, 60])

+The :python:`outline` is provided as six element list with positions :math:`[x_0, x_1, y_0, y_1, z_0, z_1]`
+defining the outer boundaries.

 **Geometry**

-Since optrace implements sequential raytracing, the surfaces and objects must be in a well-defined and unique sequence.
+As optrace implements sequential raytracing, all surfaces and objects must be in a well-defined and unique chronological sequence along the optical axis.
-This applies to all elements with interactions of light: :python:`Lens, IdealLens, Filter, Aperture, RaySource`.
+This applies to all elements with interactions of light (:python:`Lens, IdealLens, Filter, Aperture, RaySource`).
 The elements :python:`Detector, LineMarker, PointMarker, BoxVolume, SphereVolume, CylinderVolume` are excluded from this.
-All ray source elements must lie before all lenses, filters and apertures.
+All ray source elements must lie prior to any lenses, filters and apertures.
-And all subsequent lenses, filters, apertures must not collide with each other and be inside the outline.
+All subsequent lenses, filters, and apertures must not collide with each other and must be inside the outline.

-Rays that hit the outline box will be absorbed.
+Rays hitting the outline box are absorbed in any case.

 **Surrounding Media**

-In :ref:`usage_lens` we learned that when creating a lens, the :python:`n2` parameter defines the subsequent medium.
+In :numref:`usage_lens` we learned that when creating a lens, the :python:`n2` parameter defines the subsequent medium.
 In the case of multiple lenses, the :python:`n2` of the previous lens is the medium prior to the next lens.
-In the case of the raytracer, we can define an :python:`n0` which defines the refractive index for all undefined :python:`n2=None`, as well as for the region to the first lens.
+For the raytracer, we can define an :python:`n0` which defines the refractive index for all unspecified :python:`n2` media, as well as for the region in front of the first lens.

 The following figure shows a setup with lenses :python:`L0, L2` having a :python:`n2` defined and a custom :python:`n0` parameter in the raytracer class.
-The medium before the first lens as well as the medium behind :python:`L1` are therefore also :python:`n0`.
+The medium before the first lens as well as the medium behind :python:`L1` are therefore set to :python:`n0`.

 .. figure:: ../images/rt_setup_different_ambient_media.svg
    :width: 760